SFD-Shadow/Synced_Avatar_Pickupable_Object/README.md

-## Synced Avatar Pickupable Object
+# Synced Avatar Pickupable Object
-A system for adding a synced pickupable object with rotation to your VRChat avatar
+A system for adding a synced pickupable object to your VRChat avatar.

-# Description
+Object can be picked up and rotated by all players, local and remote.

-This system consists of a Unity package with the a modular prefab, FX controller, and parameters list.
+This system includes a modular prefab, FX controller, and parameters list.
+The prefab spawns at 0, 0, 0 but can be moved or parrented/constrainted to fit individual needs.